autocorr/faust_line_imaging/docs/source/recipes.rst

 If the line to be imaged was the primary target of the SPW, then no changes need to be made, e.g., Setup 1 C18O J=2-1 near 219.56 GHz.
-The default velocity bandwidth is 20 km/s (+/- 10 km/s about the system velocity) but may be set with the global parameter ``LINE_VWIN`` parameter.
+The default velocity bandwidth is 20 km/s (+/- 10 km/s about the system velocity) but may be set with the attribute :attr:`faust_imaging.ImageConefig.line_vwin`.

 .. code-block:: python

-   LINE_VWIN = '5km/s'
    config = ImageConfig.from_name(..., fullcube=False)
+   # Set the window for +/- 2.5 km/s (full-width of 5 km/s) centered on the
+   # system velocity.
+   config.line_vwin = '5km/s'
    config.run_pipeline()

-The primary target of the SPW can be determined by comparing the value of ``spw.mol_name`` (primary molecule) to ``spw.name`` (full SPW name with transitions from the correlator configuration).
+The primary transition targeted by the SPW can be determined by comparing the value of ``spw.mol_name`` (primary molecule) to ``spw.name`` (full SPW name with transitions from the correlator configuration).

-Imaging cut-outs that were not the primary targets of an SPW requires creating new instances of the classes :class:`faust_imaging.Spw` and :class:`faust_imaging.DataSet` in order to instantiate ``ImageConfig`` directly.
+Imaging cut-outs that were not the primary transitions targeted by an SPW requires creating new instances of the classes :class:`faust_imaging.Spw` and :class:`faust_imaging.DataSet`.
+An instance of ``ImageConfig`` then must be created directly.
 This can be particularly useful for the continuum windows which are resource intensive to process with full bandwidth cubes.

 .. code-block:: python

    dset = DataSet('CB68', kind='joint')
-   # define a 5km/s window for +/- 2.5 km/s about the system velocity
-   LINE_VWIN = '5km/s'
    # We wish to image the acetaldehyde CH3CHO 11(1,10)-10(1,9) transition
    # also found in the Setup 1 SPW ID 27.
 The primary targeted line was
    # deuterated ammonia NH2D 3(2,2)s-3(2,1)a.
 Create a copy of this window